 Personalized Coupon Exchange

-Have everyone in the gift exchange group create a fill-in-the blank coupon recipients can redeem at their leisure, such as a coupon for two airport pick-ups for the year, or a coupon for a quick shoulder massage.
+Have everyone in the gift exchange group create a fill-in-the-blank coupon that recipients can redeem at their leisure, such as a coupon for two airport pick-ups for the year, or a coupon for a quick shoulder massage.

 Set a timer and pass each gift around till the buzzer goes off.
-When the timer goes off, the person left with a gift in their lap keep the gift.
+When the timer goes off, the person left with a gift in their lap keeps the gift.

 Left, Right, Across Gift Exchange